 - Once the money is in your superannuation fund, it’s generally there until you retire.
 There are some limited ways to potentially access superannuation earlier, like through the First Home Super Saver Scheme, but otherwise it’s part of your retirement nest egg.

-The effectiveness of salary sacrificing depends entirely on your individual financial situation, so you may want to consider getting financial advice before requesting or agreeing to a salary sacrifice arrangement.
+The effectiveness of salary sacrificing will depend on your individual financial situation, so you may want to consider getting financial advice and/or tax advice from your accountant before requesting or agreeing to a salary sacrifice arrangement.

 If you’re comparing Superannuation funds, the comparison table below displays some of the products currently available on Canstar’s database for Australians aged 30-39 with a balance of up to $55,000, sorted by Star Rating (highest to lowest), followed by company name (alphabetical).
 Use Canstar’s superannuation comparison selector to view a wider range of super funds.

 Fee, performance and asset allocation information shown in the table above have been determined according to the investment profile in the Canstar Superannuation Star Ratings methodology that matches the age group you specified above.

 Cover image source: lovelyday12/Shutterstock.com

 Thanks for visiting Canstar, Australia’s biggest financial comparison site*